FOR IMMEDIATE RELEASE

 The inaugural exhibit contains nearly 100 photos, documents, and audiovisual items, with more materials to be added in the coming year.
 Visitors can read a letter Dr. Garcia wrote to a patient, urging her to seek care regardless of her ability to pay.
 There is also a letter he wrote to the U.S. Army requesting a delay in deployment for the son of a sick patient.
 Tellingly, he also saved the hate mail he received during his years of service and an example is displayed in the exhibit.

-Since June, History Associates has been working with Texas A&M-Corpus Christi and the Dr. Hector P. Garcia Memorial Foundation on this important project, slated for completion in 2017.
+Since June, HAI has been working with Texas A&M-Corpus Christi and the Dr. Hector P. Garcia Memorial Foundation on this important project, slated for completion in 2017.
 The online exhibit is part of a larger effort to organize, preserve, and catalog the entire collection so it can be more readily accessed and used.
 In addition to correspondence and newspaper clippings, the papers include audio/visual materials and artifacts such as buttons, plaques, medical bags, stethoscopes, photographs, telegrams and letters.

 About Texas A&M University-Corpus Christi